syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 ## Built-in Options Pane

-The RichTextBoxAdv provides the built-in options paneto find the text and navigate to text results similar to Microsoft Word application.
+The **RichTextBoxAdv** provides the built-in options pane to find the text and navigate to the text results similar to the Microsoft Word application.
 It also provides separate pane for advanced find and replace options.
 You can enable the options pane to view by keyboard shortcut CTRL + F key or binding ShowOptionsPaneCommand.